nspcc-dev/neofs-s3-gw/docs/s3_test_results.md

 ## Bucket ACL

 Compatibility:  2/3/16 out of 33
+This group is not explicitly supported by s3-gw, but some tests may pass.

 |    | Test                                                                                       | s3-gw | minio | aws s3 |
 |----|--------------------------------------------------------------------------------------------|-------|-------|--------|